The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this Southwest Bean Salad recipe with citrus dressing, also feel free to check out:
+If you're enjoying this Southwest Bean Salad recipe with citrus dressing, also check out:

 • Kale Superfood Power Salad